alynn826/phase_0_unit_1/week_3/1_git_started/my_solution.md

 ## Release 4: Git Workflow

-- Push files to a remote repository
+- Push files to a remote repository after adding adding a remote repository, do git push-u "remote name" master

 - Fetch changes
+1. check current remote with git remote -v
+2. set up a new remote by git remote add "remote name" "URL of repository that you want to fetch change from"
+3. git fetch "remote name"
+4. git branch -va
+5. git branch to make sure you are on  the master branch
+6. git merge "remote name"/master
+7. sync by git commit -m "desc of change"

 - Commit locally
+1. do git add "filename" to stage the change
+2. then git commit -m "desc. of changes"

 ## Release 5: Reflection

+I think it was good to learn how to use git with command lines even though it was certainly very convenient to just use the GitHub app to manage your repo.
+It was interesting to see sort of "behind the scene" how to make and store changes to our repo.
+This challenge was fairly straight forward as all you need to do is follow the instructions so there really wasn't a concept that was difficult to grasp.
+I think now I am fairly comfortable with adding and pushing changes using the command line.